It Was My Best Birthday Ever, Charlie Brown

 It Was My Best Birthday Ever, Charlie Brown is the 38th animated television special based on characters from the Charles M. Schulz comic strip Peanuts.
-It is one of two direct-to-video Peanuts specials that have yet to air on U.S. TV.
+It is one of two direct-to-video Peanuts specials that have yet to air on U.S. television.

 Plot

 The special begins with Linus roller-skating all over town.
-On his way back from a birthday party, he passes by a garden where he hears someone singing ("O Mio Babbino Caro") As he enters the garden, he learns that a little girl named Mimi is the person that was singing.
+On his way back from a birthday party, he passes by a garden where he hears someone singing ("O Mio Babbino Caro").
+As he enters the garden, he learns that a little girl named Mimi is the person that was singing.
 After Linus and Mimi spend time gardening together, Linus invites her to his birthday party, and she accepts the invitation.

 Linus keeps hearing Mimi's singing voice everywhere he goes and can't seem to stop thinking about her.
 As Linus is writing his guest list for his birthday party, Lucy asks who Mimi is.
 After Linus tells her, Lucy thinks that it's ridiculous that Linus is inviting a girl that he just met and thinks Mimi will not show up, but Linus is positive that she will.

 On the day of Linus' birthday party, Linus wonders where Mimi could be.
 Lucy and Sally bring out Linus' birthday cake and light the candles, and everybody starts singing "Happy Birthday" to him.
 Linus tries to get them to stop, but to no avail.
 As soon as everybody finishes singing, Linus hears Mimi singing "Happy Birthday" from outside.

 After Mimi finishes singing to Linus, she gives him a flower and a kiss.
 At first, Linus is sad when Mimi has to leave, but he later starts dancing along with everyone else.

 The end of the special shows Linus talking to Charlie Brown about if he'll ever see Mimi again and Woodstock shows up, whistling the song that Mimi sang.